sap-tutorials/Tutorials/tutorials/hcp-webide-odata-primer/hcp-webide-odata-primer.md

 In your app, you have used the fields displayed including the `NavigationProperty` entry that points to `Suppliers`.

-In "OData parlance", a `NavigationProperty` is a link from an Entry to one or more related Entries.
+In OData parlance, a `NavigationProperty` is a link from an Entry to one or more related Entries.
 In your app, Web IDE used the link from `Products` to `Suppliers` to display some supplier information in the information tab.
 Specifically, the Supplier `CompanyName`, `Phone` and `Address` fields.

 If you want to add other supplier fields to the Supplier tab – you would just need to enter the appropriate `Label` and `Text` elements to the `DetailInfoForm.fragment.xml` file.